-We recognize the uncertainty and impact that neurological disorders can have on an individual and family, and from that recognition emerged a guiding principal – our patients are family.
-We view our ability to serve and care for patients as a privilege, and our goal is to be a resource to everyone involved in the life and support of those diagnosed with a dementia, movement disorder or other neurological disorder.
-Our staff is dedicated to patient and family education, community outreach, and delivering the best possible opportunity for treatment within clinical research.
+Our team of medical professionals understand the uncertainty and impact that neurological disorders can have on an individual and their family, and from that recognition emerged a guiding principle – our patients are family.
+And each day we take care of who matters most, family.
+We are proud of our work but also know it’s a privilege because we’re helping to make lives better today by offering family education, community outreach, and delivering the best possible opportunity for treatment within clinical research.

 Dr. Kerwin is Founder and President of Kerwin Medical Center, a practice that focuses on finding a cure for Alzheimer’s and other related dementia diseases.
 Dr. Kerwin has almost twenty (20) years experience in Alzheimer’s and dementia research.
 Dr. Kerwin is Board Certified in Internal Medicine and Geriatrics in Texas, Illinois, California, Florida and Wisconsin.

 Prior to forming her memory care practice in Dallas, she was Assistant Professor of Medicine-Geriatrics at Northwestern University in Chicago and a faculty member of the world recognized Northwestern University Cognitive Neurology and Alzheimer’s Disease Center (CNADC).